Cellular Replicative Potential: Telomere/telomerase

 Research activities

-Our research group has set up molecular methods based on multiplex PCR and Digital PCR to estimate telomere length, levels of TERT mRNA and telomerase activity.
-The main results of our studies, performed in collaboration with clinical centers, have demonstrated that: tumor telomere length and/or TERT levels and /or promoter mutation are independent prognostic factors of adverse oncological outcome in both solid and hematological malignancies (Terrin L et al, Leukemia 2007; Rampazzo E et al, Haematologica, 2012; Rampazzo E et al, Haematologica 2017; Terrin L et al, Clin Cancer Res 2008; Bertorelle R et al, Brit J Cancer, 2013; Giunco S et al, Front Oncol 2021); telomere length in cells of mucosa adjacent to head and neck tumors may be a marker of field cancerization and prognostic of local relapse (Rampazzo et al, Oral Oncol 2015; Boscolo-Rizzo et al, Sci Rep 2019); quantification of TERT in plasma may represent a minimally invasive tool for monitoring malignancies (Terrin L et al, Clin Cancer Res 2008) and response to neoadjuvant therapy (Rampazzo E et al, Br J Cancer 2018; Rampazzo E et al, Cancers 2020) as well as an early biomarker of tumor onset (Cangemi M et al, Front Onco 2021); in elderly patients an accelerated aging profile identify subjects more susceptible to cancer onset and progression (Falci C et al, Exp Gerontol 2013; Giunco S et al, Aging 2019).
-In addition, in vitro studies demonstrated that high levels of TERT improve resistance to apoptosis in tumor cells exposed to antineoplastic agents and that telomerase inhibition, both in vitro and in vivo models, induces DNA damage randomly and cell death, thus suggesting that, besides maintaining telomere length, telomerase may have extra-telomeric functions and its inhibition can be exploited for therapeutic purposes also in the in vivo context, independently of telomere length and erosion.
-(Giunco S et al, Clin Cancer Res 2013, Celeghin A et al, Cell Death Dis 2016; Giunco S et al, Cancers 2020).
+Our research group has established molecular assays based on multiplex PCR and digital PCR to quantify telomere length, TERT mRNA levels, and telomerase activity.
+Through collaborative studies with clinical centers, we have demonstrated that tumor telomere length, TERT expression levels, and/or TERT promoter mutations represent independent prognostic factors for adverse clinical outcomes in both solid tumors and hematologic malignancies (Rampazzo E et al., Haematologica 2012; Rampazzo E et al., Haematologica 2017; Terrin L et al., Clin Cancer Res 2008; Bertorelle R et al., Br J Cancer 2013; Giunco S et al., Front Oncol 2021; Giunco S et al., ESMO Open 2023).
+We further showed that telomere length in non-malignant mucosal cells adjacent to head and neck tumors may serve as a biomarker of field cancerization and predict local recurrence (Rampazzo E et al., Oral Oncol 2015; Boscolo-Rizzo P et al., Sci Rep 2019).
+Moreover, plasma-based quantification of TERT transcripts may provide a minimally invasive tool for disease monitoring (Terrin L et al., Clin Cancer Res 2008), for assessing response to neoadjuvant therapy (Rampazzo E et al., Br J Cancer 2018; Rampazzo E et al., Cancers 2020), and as an early biomarker of tumor onset (Cangemi M et al., Front Oncol 2021).
+In elderly individuals, we have demonstrated that an accelerated aging profile is associated with increased susceptibility to cancer development and progression (Falci C et al., Exp Gerontol 2013; Giunco S et al., Aging 2019).
+In addition, in vitro studies demonstrated that high levels of TERT improve resistance to apoptosis in tumor cells exposed to antineoplastic agents and that telomerase inhibition, both in vitro and in vivo models, induces DNA damage randomly and cell death, thus suggesting that, besides maintaining telomere length, telomerase may have extra-telomeric functions and its inhibition can be exploited for therapeutic purposes also in the in vivo context, independently of telomere length and erosion (Giunco S et al, Clin Cancer Res 2013, Celeghin A et al, Cell Death Dis 2016; Giunco S et al, Cancers 2020; Amin A et al., Cancers 2023).

 Ongoing Studies